 Cultural Studies analyses many popular cultural forms: film and television, comics and graphic novels, advertising, art, new media, music, fashion, sport and leisure to name just a few.
 These domains are shown to be extremely powerful political forces in shaping our societies and our identities.

-The programme specialises in four strands or pathways of study:
+- The programme specialises in four pathways of study:

 - gender and sexuality

 - human-animal studies.

 - Each pathway has a student advisor associated with it who can be contacted for more information.
 However students may choose not to specialise and opt for a more diverse programme of study.

 Courses from many subjects across the College of Arts are co-coded with Cultural Studies, including Anthropology, Chinese, Cinema Studies, Digital Humanities, English, History, Human Services, Māori and Indigenous Studies, Media and Communication, Music and Sociology.

 Our programme is constructed so that students with a variety of backgrounds will converge in the 200-level core course CULT 202 Cultural Politics/Cultural Activism.

 Numerous optional courses at 300-level offer a taste of the advanced specialised work that is an excellent basis for postgraduate work.

 You can construct a degree that is quite generalised (perhaps suited for a teaching career) or relatively specialised (eg, film and media; sexuality and gender; places, spaces and technologies; bicultural studies; cultural identity and politics; environmentalism and human-animal studies).